It’s a Coating Matter: Controlled-Release Fertilisers in Agriculture

 The Future of CRF?

-Technological developments in the past decade have made more economical controlled-release fertilizers possible, which are changing agricultural practices.
+Technological developments in the past decade have made more economical controlled-release fertilisers possible, which are changing agricultural practices.
 CRFs now play a key role in reducing nutrient losses and in maintaining or increasing crop yields at lower or similar nutrient inputs than conventional grower practice.